El Calafate Patagonia, Argentina Travel Guide

 A handshake is common when meeting someone new.
 Among friends, a light kiss on the cheek is customary (even between same-sex friends, context depending).

-Casual and comfortable clothing suits El Calafate generally, reflecting its outdoor, adventure-focused environment.
+Casual and comfortable clothing suits A Town near the edge of the southern patagonian ice field generally, mirroring its outdoor, adventure-focused environment.

-Generally, photography of landscapes and attractions is fine.
+Generally, photos of landscapes and attractions is fine.
 Be mindful of signs prohibiting photography in certain areas.

 Travelers with mobility challenges should plan carefully.
 Specialized services for the visually or hearing impaired hold limited availability.
 Consider hiring a private guide for support.